 At the beginning of the year I announced it was time for Yoomee to change so we could continue pushing forward with our mission of creating new digital services for vulnerable people.
 Here's a roundup of what we discovered in 2017.

 It's time to ditch this dinosaur.
 The full-service agency model can't keep up with the ever-changing pace of technology.
 We've done a lot of stuff over the last ten years, and we've changed our team structure many times.
 But we found that the large team hierarchy that was once key to our success – and had us nicely on track to becoming a £1m agency – was exactly what was holding us back.
 Building an ever growing, expensive, in-house team with specific, fixed skill sets was not a model that was serving our clients well.
 So we changed it.
 We're not an agency anymore.

 We've become a collective

 We're now a community of designers, entrepreneurs, engineers, teachers, researchers, and more.
-We come together to deliver specific projects and are bound together by shared values and beliefs which influence the work we do, and the impact we achieve.
+Teams of freelancers come together to deliver specific projects and are bound together by shared values and beliefs which influence the work we do, and the impact we achieve.